Friday, 1 August 2025

 Hairspray and acrylic dust weathering effects SBS

 If you like a dusty operational look to your AFV models and are quite handy with the hairspray technique this process can create realistic looking disrupted dust and light mud effects.
-What we are aiming to do is to selectively remove, mark and disrupt an airbrushed dust toned layer of paint.
-We are effectively reverse ‘hairspray chipping’ the surface to leave small deposits rather than creating small chips.
+What we are aiming to do is to selectively remove, mark, and disrupt an airbrushed dust toned layer of paint.
+We are effectively reverse ‘hairspray chipping’ the surface by leaving larger deposits rather than creating small chips.
 This works best using acrylic paints over a layer of hairspray or chipping fluid.

 This is a great alternative to adding dust effects with oils or enamels.